cankerim02/cankerim02/README.md

-# Hi I'm Kerim Can 👋
+# Hi there, I'm Kerim Can 👋
 - 🌱 I’m currently learning JavaScript
 - 💬 Ask me about HTML , CSS , Boostrap, JavaScript
 - 📫 How to reach me: cankerim02@gmail.com